Redundancy: the options

 - half a week's pay for each year of employment up to their 22nd birthday

 Their length of service is capped at 20 years.
-Weekly pay is subject to the statutory limit which is £500 (since 14 February 2016).
-The maximum SRP payable is £15,000 (since 14 February 2016).
+Weekly pay is subject to the statutory limit which is £594 (since 6 April 2022).
+The maximum SRP payable is £17,820 (since 6 April 2022).
 These figures are normally reviewed each year.
-They remain the same for 2017.

 Taxation of SRPs